yix8/VisualPlanning/README.md

 -  **MiniBehaviour:**
   The agent is first required to reach the printer from the starting point and pick it up.
 After that, the agent should go to the table and drop the printer.

+### 🤗 Models and Datasets

+We currently provide the evaluation code to support reproducibility.
+The model checkpoints and datasets will be released in the near future.

 ### 📑 Citation